-Virtual assistants (VAs) are consultants who can help you run both your business and your social media accounts.
+Virtual assistants (VAs) are consultants who can help you run your business and social media accounts.
 They can perform a variety of tasks, including email and calendar management.
-VAs have many uses.
+Virtual assistants have many uses.
 A primary role is that of social media manager—or at least, most popularly so.

 What is a virtual assistant?

 A virtual assistant is an independent contractor (not an employee).
 A VA can be hired on a per-task basis, by the hour, or on a monthly retainer.
-If you choose to hire a VA on retainer, they’ll have access to their own calendar.
-They can then schedule your meetings for you, removing that responsibility from you.
+If you hire a VA on retainer, they’ll add them to their calendar.
+They can then schedule your meetings, removing that responsibility from you.

 Why is social media important for a business?